-It’s enough to get us running for the vitamin C tablets on a good year, but 2020?!
-If you’re planning to double down on your immune health strategy this year, you’re not alone!
+Winter is here and if you’re planning to double down on your immune health strategy this season, you’re not alone!

 But if you’ve ever perused the immunity aisle at a health food store or pharmacy, you’ve likely noticed that taking care of your immune system isn’t exactly straightforward.
 There are tablets, powders and syrups.
 There are supplements to take at the start of an illness and others to take in between.
 There are extracts, isolates and concentrates; herbs, berries and roots.
 The products and possibilities are nearly endless.